supramix5/ezDecoder/README.md

 # ezDecoder
-An utility to decode .csv and .toml files easily
+An utility to decode .csv, .toml and .bank files easily